zenml-io/zenml/docs/book/user-guide/starter-guide/connect-to-a-deployed-zenml.md

 Connecting to: 'https://<your-own-deployment>'...
 Password for user zenml (press ENTER for empty password) []:
 ```

-{% hint style="info" %}
-In Scenario 2, the `zenml up` command implicitly connects the client to the
-server.
-{% endhint %}

 {% hint style="warning" %}
 In order to use the `zenml connect` command, you need to first deploy a remote